scriptingstudio/msomtu/README.md

 * Proactive **assessment**.
 You can evaluate your disk space taken by the MSO app components before thinning.
 * **Duplicate fonts finder**.
 You can find out conflicting and extra app fonts against the font libraries.
 * **New fonts finder**.
 You can find out new (standard sets considered) fonts added in each app after new MSO update.
 * **Predefined fontsets** are custom classes of fonts.
-Font classification specifics (in descending): cyrillic, non-cyrillic, hieroglyphic, symbolic, system.
+Font classification specifics (in descending): cyrillic, non-cyrillic, hieroglyphic of any kind, symbolic, system.
 Fontsets do not intersect.
 You can modify fontsets for your needs.
 * Backup.
 You can backup your fonts before deletion.
 * Copy or move fonts to the libraries.
 * Flexible parameter filters.
 * Multilanguage help.
 Currently english and russian.
 Non-english help pages are in separate module.
-You can extend help with your language.
+You can extend help with your language by the template in the module.

 ## Notes
 * As MSO is installed with root on the `/Applications` directory you have to run this script with `sudo` to make changes.